 Now, I know you guys want product recommendations, but like I’ve said before, you should try and get a recommendation in person from a professional!
 If you can’t make it in to the salon, I personally look to Allure for product reviews because they have the best break downs.
 Do your research + get samples!
 Just because a bottle is pretty and the product smells good, doesn’t mean it’s doing the best job.
 And last but certainly not least, continue taking vitamins for MAXIMUM hair health!

-Xx KristinTags: boot, boot camp, bootcamp, camp, conditioner, conditioning, hair bootcamp, hair repair, kristin ess, lauren conrad, moisturize, the beauty department, thebeautydepartment.com
+Xx KristinTags: boot, boot camp, bootcamp, camp, conditioner, conditioning, hair bootcamp, hair care, hair protection, hair repair, hair routine, kristin ess, lauren conrad, moisturize, protect your hair, routine, the beauty department, thebeautydepartment.com